seramg/blind-75-leetcode/src/Array&Hashing/Contains_Duplicate.md

 # Intuition
 The initial instinct was to directly check adjacent elements for duplicates, but since the array might be unsorted, this approach could be inefficient.
-Sorting the array first would make duplicates adjacent, but sorting adds a time complexity of $$O(nlogn)$$.
+Sorting the array first would make duplicates adjacent, but sorting adds a time complexity of O(nlogn).

 So, the more efficient approach involves utilizing a set data structure.
 While iterating through the array, each element is added to the set.
 If a duplicate is encountered (i.e., if an element already exists in the set), True is returned.
 If the iteration completes without finding any duplicates, False is returned.
-This approach has a time complexity of $$O(n) $$.
+This approach has a time complexity of O(n).

 # Approach